talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         //manager_auth.setApiKeyPrefix("Token");

         ManagementApi apiInstance = new ManagementApi(defaultClient);
-        Integer applicationId = 56; // Integer | The ID of the Application.
+        Long applicationId = 56; // Long | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
-        Integer customerId = 56; // Integer | The value of the `id` property of a customer profile.
+        Long customerId = 56; // Long | The value of the `id` property of a customer profile.
 Get it with the [List Application's customers](https://docs.talon.one/management-api#operation/getApplicationCustomers) endpoint. try {
             ApplicationCustomer result = apiInstance.getApplicationCustomer(applicationId, customerId);
             System.out.println(result);